Mohanalavala/HealthApp/Contributions/Tejaswi - Individual 2/README.md

 ## Half Day 1

-Time allocated : 4hours = 1hour in class + 3hours out of the class = Worth 300 points
+Time allocated : 4 hours = 1 hour in class + 3 hours out of the class = Worth 300 points

 - On the first Half-day,We team members joined a zoom meeting and discussed about project presentation.
 - As a team, we discussed a few ideas apart from the client requirements which makes our application more flexible.